Down on the Farm

 First Half: 31-36, T-6th Place, 10.5 Games Back

-C Derek Norris leads the South Atlantic League in home runs (23), total bases (209) and walks (72).
-The 20-year-old paces all catchers in professional baseball in homers and RBI (76).
-The right-handed hitting slugger has reached base safely via hit (114), walk (72) or HBP (8) 194 times in 111 games (1.74 times per contest).
+C Derek Norris leads the South Atlantic League with 215 total bases and 79 walks.
+His 23 home runs and .410 OBP are both tied for the league lead with Lexington’s (Astros) Brian Pellegrini.
+The 20-year-old paces all catchers in professional baseball in homers and RBI (78).
+He has reached base safely via hit (119), walk (79) or HBP (8) 194 times in 117 games (1.76 times per contest).
 Norris was a 2009 SAL All-Star selection and he entered the season rated as the No. 6 prospect and top overall catching prospect in Washington’s system by Baseball America.

 Short-Season Single-A Vermont Lake Monsters